google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 A Progressive Web App is:

-* __Progressive__&mdash;Works for every user, regardless of browser choice because it's built with progressive enhancement as a core tenet.
+* __Progressive__ - Works for every user, regardless of browser choice because it's built with progressive enhancement as a core tenet.
-* __Responsive__&mdash;Fits any form factor: desktop, mobile, tablet, or whatever is next.
+* __Responsive__ - Fits any form factor: desktop, mobile, tablet, or whatever is next.
-* __Connectivity independent__&mdash;Enhanced with service workers to work offline or on low-quality networks.
+* __Connectivity independent__ - Enhanced with service workers to work offline or on low-quality networks.
-* __App-like__&mdash;Feels like an app to the user with app-style interactions and navigation because it's built on the app shell model.
+* __App-like__ - Feels like an app to the user with app-style interactions and navigation because it's built on the app shell model.
-* __Fresh__&mdash;Always up-to-date thanks to the service worker update process.
+* __Fresh__ - Always up-to-date thanks to the service worker update process.
-* __Safe__&mdash;Served via HTTPS to prevent snooping and to ensure content hasn't been tampered with.
+* __Safe__ - Served via HTTPS to prevent snooping and to ensure content hasn't been tampered with.
-* __Discoverable__&mdash;Identifiable as an "application" thanks to W3C manifest and service worker registration scope, allowing search engines to find it.
+* __Discoverable__ - Is identifiable as an "application" thanks to W3C manifest and service worker registration scope, allowing search engines to find it.
-* __Re-engageable__&mdash;Makes re-engagement easy through features like push notifications.
+* __Re-engageable__ - Makes re-engagement easy through features like push notifications.
-* __Installable__&mdash;Allows users to "keep" apps they find most useful on their home screen without the hassle of an app store.
+* __Installable__ - Allows users to "keep" apps they find most useful on their home screen without the hassle of an app store.
-* __Linkable__&mdash;Easily share via URL, does not require complex installation.
+* __Linkable__ - Easily share via URL, does not require complex installation.

-### What you'll build
+This codelab will walk you through creating your own Progressive Web App, including the design considerations, as well as implementation details to ensure that your app meets the key principles of a Progressive Web App.

-This code lab walks you through creating your own Progressive Web App, including the design considerations and implementation details, to ensure that your app meets the key principles of a Progressive Web App.
+### What are we going to be building?

 ### What you'll learn